corvus-dotnet/Corvus.JsonSchema/docs/GettingStartedWithJsonSchemaCodeGeneration.md

 Second, we can provide a `--rootPath` to locate the schema in the document for which we are going to generate code.

-This is in the [JSON Pointer format](https://www.rfc-editor.org/rfc/rfc6901).

 We want to generate the code for the schema at `'#/$defs/Person'`.

- You'll recognize this as the syntax you use for specifying a `$ref` in the JSON schema document.
-Technically, it is in the *URI Fragment Identifier Representation* of that format.
+ You'll probably recognize this as the syntax you use for specifying a `$ref` within a JSON schema document.
+It is part of the [JSON Pointer specification](https://www.rfc-editor.org/rfc/rfc6901).

+ (And technically, it is in the *URI Fragment Identifier Representation* of that format.)

 > Note also that in most terminals, you will have to wrap it in single quotes to ensure that the command line is parsed correctly, as above.